 Many schools across the UK are introducing online pre-ordering systems for their students to manage and plan their school meals ahead of time.
-Not only does pre-ordering school meals benefit schools and parent's finances, it positively impacts students' health, whilst also helping to combat environmental issues.
+Pre-ordering school meals benefits schools and parents' finances and positively impacts students' health whilst also helping to combat environmental issues.

-Specifically, the introduction of meal planning can help students make healthier meal choices with their parents and increase efficiency at schools by reducing food waste, informing schools of the correct amount of food to prepare and consequently saving money.
+Specifically, introducing meal planning can help students make healthier meal choices with their parents and increase efficiency at schools by reducing food waste, informing schools of the correct amount of food to prepare and consequently saving money.

 Pre-ordering school lunches takes out the 'impulsive selections' that children often make when entering their school cafeteria - choosing meals that look or smell more enticing than a healthier lunch.
 One study (Baildon, 2019) found that by making these tricky decisions ahead of time when children were in a more rational or "cold" state of mind, 14% of students selected the healthier of the two meal options presented to them.

-For children who don't voluntarily make healthier choices, the pre-ordering method allows parents to have direct input in their child's lunch, which is especially important with younger children who are less knowledgable on diet and nutrition.
-Taking out the real-time decision-making process of what to order also makes for more efficient queuing systems and quicker lunch service.
+For children who don't voluntarily make healthier choices, the pre-ordering method allows parents to have direct input in their child's lunch, which is especially important with younger children who are less knowledgeable on diet and nutrition.
+Removing the real-time decision-making process of ordering makes for more efficient queuing systems and quicker lunch service.

-Firstly, 77% of food waste is 'avoidable' (according to a WRAP report, 2011), meaning that it could have been eaten before it was disposed of (as opposed to spoiled food), the majority of which was fruit (24%) and vegetables (25%).
-This proportion of food waste can be a consequence of several factors but by using pre-ordering data, schools would be able to avoid buying and throwing away this excessive amount of food paired with a willingness of students to eat healthier.
+Firstly, 77% of food waste is 'avoidable' (according to a WRAP report, 2011), meaning that the food was edible before being disposed of (as opposed to spoiled food), the majority of which was fruit (24%) and vegetables (25%).
+This proportion of food waste can be a consequence of several factors.
+Still, by using pre-ordering data, schools would be able to avoid buying and throwing away this excessive amount of food paired with a willingness of students to eat healthier.

-Overall, the implementation of online pre-ordering systems results in more efficient meal services, smarter food production and more cost-efficient spending as well as decreasing food waste and promoting healthier food choices for young children.
+Overall, the implementation of online pre-ordering systems results in more efficient meal services, intelligent food production, and more cost-efficient spending and decreases food waste and promotes healthier food choices for young children.